Know Your Resources, Know Your Rights

 Report Human Trafficking

-If you or someone you know may be a victim of human trafficking, call the National Human Trafficking Hotline 1-888-373-7888 or text HELP or INFO to BeFree (233733).
+If you or someone you know may be a victim of human trafficking, call the National Human Trafficking Hotline 1-888-373-7888 or text HELP or INFO to BeFree (233733) or contact your local Response to Human Trafficking Provider.

 Report Domestic Violence